maydan90/udacity__data_structures/explanation_2.md

 After checking initial directory for specific files, the recursion of the same function was called for all sub-folders.
+Time complexity: O(n) where n is the total number of files in the folder and all sub-folders.